Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

 The following updates were made in this release:

 ### iOS Mobile Services 1.0.2

 * Added the ability to trigger an In-App message that is based on Analytics rules consequences.

-### Android Mobile Services 1.0.1

-* Added the ability to trigger an In-App message that is based on Analytics rules consequences.